kasbench/globeco-trade-blotter/cursor-prompts.md

 - In the @requirements-blotter.md , please refer to the ### Blotter section.
 Create the Flyway migration for the data provided in #### Sample Data for Blotter.
 As usual, please record this prompt in cursor-prompts.md and your actions in cursor-log.md

 - Please refer to the ### Trade Type section of #requirements-blotter.md.
 Using the information provided in that section, please create the entity, repository, service interface, service implementation, REST controller, unit tests, and Flyway migration.
 Add documentation for the service to README.md.
 As usual, record the prompt in cursor-prompts.md and log your actions in cursor-log.md.

+- Please refer to the ### Destination section of #requirements-blotter.md.
+Using the information provided in that section, please create the entity, repository, service interface, service implementation, REST controller, unit tests, and Flyway migration.
+Add documentation for the service to README.md.
+As usual, record the prompt in cursor-prompts.md and log your actions in cursor-log.md.